Recognition Programs Banner

 Two awards may be bestowed each year:

-Each award will be based upon a board’s performance over the school year immediately prior to the year in which the award is granted.
+Each award will be based on a board’s performance over the school year immediately prior to the year in which the award is granted.

 Dr. Daniel L. Pilkinton Award for Outstanding Service to Public Education